Brand Glossary – The Meaning is in the words

 Brand Audit – Stealing Share’s brand report card that grades the brand in several categories in order evaluate the brand’s overall efficiency.

-Brand Charter – An organization’s brand constitution.
-The document that defines, justifies and appropriates the brand.
+Brand Charter – Guidelines to Steal Market Share.
+The document defines, justifies, and appropriates the brand.

 Brand Committee – A group of individuals who monitor the brand as it is implemented from the Brand Charter (See Brand Steward).